mdn/content/files/en-us/web/api/shared_storage_api/index.md

 {{SeeCompatTable}}{{DefaultAPISidebar("Shared Storage API")}}

-The **Shared Storage API** is a client-side storage mechanism that enables unpartitioned, cross-site data access in a privacy-preserving manner for specific use cases that require it.
+The **Shared Storage API** is a client-side storage mechanism that enables unpartitioned, cross-site data access while preserving privacy (i.e. without relying on tracking cookies).

 ## Concepts and usage

-One major source of [privacy](/en-US/docs/Web/Privacy) and [security](/en-US/docs/Web/Security) problems on the web is third-party cookies set on content embedded in {{htmlelement("iframe")}} elements, which can be used to share information and track users across sites.
+One major source of [privacy](/en-US/docs/Web/Privacy) and [security](/en-US/docs/Web/Security) problems on the web is the use of cookies set on third-party content embedded in sites (for example via {{htmlelement("iframe")}} elements).
+These cookies can be used to track and profile users, and share information across sites.

 To prevent cross-site tracking, browsers are working towards partitioning all storage types, including [Cookies](/en-US/docs/Web/HTTP/Cookies), [Web Storage](/en-US/docs/Web/API/Web_Storage_API), [IndexedDB](/en-US/docs/Web/API/IndexedDB_API), and the [Cache API](/en-US/docs/Web/API/Cache).
 However, a major barrier to achieving this is the need for several legitimate use cases that rely on cross-site information sharing.
 Examples of such uses cases include advertisers wanting to measure the reach of their across sites and generate reports, and site owners wanting to customize user experiences based on the group they are in or their previous site interactions.

-The Shared Storage API provides a flexible solution to fulfill such use cases — aiming to provide the required data storage, processing, and sharing — but without sharing user data with parties that shouldn't have access to it.
+The Shared Storage API provides a flexible solution for such use cases.
+It aims to provide the required data storage, processing, and sharing capabilities without the ability to track and profile users.

 Like other storage APIs, you can write to shared storage at any time.
 However, you can only read shared storage data from inside a {{domxref("SharedStorageWorklet", "worklet", "", "nocode")}}.
 Worklets provide a secure environment inside which you can process shared storage data and return useful results, but you can't directly share the data with the associated browsing context.

 To extract useful results from a shared storage worklet, you need to use an **output gate**.
 These gates serve specific purposes such as selecting a URL from a provided list to display to the user based on shared storage data.
 Results meant for the user are shown securely inside a [fenced frame](/en-US/docs/Web/API/Fenced_Frame_API) where they can't be accessed from the embedding page.

-### Use cases
+## Output gates

 The currently available output gates for the Shared Storage API are discussed in the sections below.
 In each section, we list typical use cases for each gate and provide links to guides with more information and code examples.

 > **Note:** More output gates will likely be added in the future to support additional use cases.

-#### URL Selection
+### URL Selection

 The **URL Selection** output gate, accessed via the {{domxref("WindowSharedStorage.selectURL", "selectURL()")}} method, is used to select a URL from a provided list to display to the user, based on shared storage data.
 This gate be used for the following purposes: